Insight: U.S. enforcement of Iran arms embargo slipped during nuclear talks - sources

 The official added there was already a "reticence" in some agencies and U.S. federal prosecutors' offices to pursue the cases because they are so tough to build and time-consuming.

-"And if we're going to normalize things with Iran soon, people are asking, 'Is it worth it?'"
+"And if we're going to normalise things with Iran soon, people are asking, 'Is it worth it?'"

 The nuclear deal, reached in July after two years of concerted negotiations, tasks Iran with dismantling much of its nuclear infrastructure in return for the removal of many of the international sanctions placed on it over the past five years.